 Heifetz used to play other instruments, the “Dolphin” Stradivarius and a Tononi made in 1735.
 He played on the Tononi in 1917 to make his Carnegie Hall début.

 What violin did Yehudi Menuhin play?

 In the next video, we can see the great Yehudi playing Paganini on the Soil.
-A heart-breaking experience as we see this marvelous instruments in the hands of such a giant.
-In color the red varnish shines particularly.
+A heart-breaking experience as we see these marvelous instruments in the hands of such a giant.
+In color, the red varnish shines particularly.